-THE REFUGEE CRISIS ACROSS THE WORLD TODAY: A CALL TO ACTION
+THE REFUGEE CRISIS ACROSS THE WORLD: A CALL TO ACTION

 On December 11, 2015, PASS CEO Daniel Puls participated in the 6th Bosphorus Summit of the International Cooperation Platform (ICP) in Istanbul as part of an expert panel entitled “The Refugee and Internally Displaced Persons (IDPs) Crisis across the World Today.”
 The panel also included Naci Koru, Deputy Minister of Foreign Affairs, Turkey; Johannes Zutt, World Bank Country Director, Turkey; Tara Vishwanath, Lead Economist at World Bank Poverty & Equity Works; and Hussam Abu Issa, Vice President of Salam International.
 In his speech, Mr. Puls made a “call to action” for greater funding, financing, coordination, and a “shared point of view” in humanitarian aid and relief.